On behalf of our faculty, staff, and students, I would like to welcome you to the Department of Chemistry!

 — Professor John Snyder, Director of Undergraduate Studies

 Welcome to the Chemistry Department!
-My name is Julia Jesielowski, and I am the Undergraduate Program Coordinator for the Department of Chemistry.
-I am here to help you, whether you are declared Chemistry Majors, simply taking a few classes out of interest, or fulfilling your own Majors’ requirements.
-I meet with students for academic advising, and assign faculty advisors.
+My name is Julia Jesielowski, and I’m the Undergraduate Program Coordinator for the Department of Chemistry.
+I’m here to help you, whether you are a declared Chemistry major, simply taking a few classes out of interest, or fulfilling your own major’s requirements.
+Also, I meet with students for academic advising, and assign faculty advisors.

-The Department offers some exciting programs that are open to interested undergraduates.
+The Department offers exciting programs that are open to interested undergrads.
 Chemia, an undergraduate chemistry organization, is an affiliate of the American Chemical Society.
 This group highlights how interesting and exciting science and chemistry in particular can be.
-They present experiments, organize company tours, and work to improve tutoring services in chemistry.
+They present experiments, organize company tours, and offer free peer tutoring in chemistry.

 Each spring, the Department sponsors the Undergraduate Research Symposium, where Chemistry seniors present the research they have been working on throughout their undergraduate careers.
 These students have been working in state-of-the-art research facilities using cutting edge techniques here on campus under the instruction of award winning faculty.

-For incoming freshmen pursuing the Chemistry track, the department offers the Freshman Chemistry Seminar.
-This 1-credit class meets once a week in the fall to discuss the practical and interesting side of being a chemist.
-Students participate in guest seminars, learn how to get involved with undergraduate research, and have small group discussions directly with faculty.
+For incoming freshmen pursuing the Chemistry track, the department offers an exciting Freshman Chemistry Seminar.
+This 1-credit class meets once a week in the fall semester to discuss the practical and interesting side of being a chemist.
+Students participate in guest seminars, learn how to get involved with undergraduate research, and have small group discussions directly with our faculty.

 -Julia Jesielowski, Undergraduate Program Coordinator